noodldocs/noodldocs.github.io/2.4/nodes/data/cloud-data/set-record-properties/README.md

 <##input:do##>When a signal is received on this input the properties will be set on the record.<##input##>

 **Property inputs**
-<##input:prop-*##>The value to set this property to when the action is triggered.<##input##> For each property in the specified class there will be an input of the correct type.
+<##input:prop-\*##>The value to set this property to when the action is triggered.<##input##> For each property in the specified class there will be an input of the correct type.
 You can provide the values for the inputs either through connections or by specifying them in the property panel.

-## OUTPUTS
+## Outputs

 **Id**
 <##output:id##>The **Id** of the record where the properties will be updated by this node.<##output##>